hortonworks/registry/common-auth/SECURITY.md

 In the above code, ServletFilterConfiguration is a Java object representing the servlet filter specified using the registry YAML file as show in the example below.
 However the general idea is that one needs to add com.hortonworks.registries.auth.server.AuthenticationFilter for enabling authentication

-The configuration for that filter in yaml is represented in params property as follows.
+The filter configuration is passed using the params property in the YAML file, as follows:

 ```yaml
 servletFilters: